Town Hall birth appointments

 How to book an appointment

 - If the online system won't let you proceed with your appointment because your child's date of birth is more than 42 days ago, then please ring us on 01253 477177

 - Due to the number of outstanding births, our phone line may be busier.
 Please bear with us

 - You can also email us at firstname.lastname@example.org and leave your phone number and someone will call you back

 When to register

-Blackpool registration service can only register births which occur at the following places:
+Blackpool registration service can only register births that take place at the following places:

 - Blackpool Victoria Hospital

 - Home births where the council tax is payable to Blackpool Council